Paul LePage: Governor of Maine

+Elections

-2010 election
+2010

 On September 22, 2009, LePage announced that he would be seeking the 2010 Republican nomination for governor of Maine.
 He won 38% of the vote in a seven-way primary election, despite being outspent ten-to-one by his closest challenger.
 John Morris, LePage's campaign chief-of-staff, credited LePage's win with a campaign strategy (devised by chief strategist Brent Littlefield) that he referred to as the "three onlys" theme before the June primary election.
 This theme focused on particular aspects of LePage's biography that supposedly set him apart from the other candidates.
 These were, according to Morris, LePage "was the only candidate who had a compelling life story, ... the only candidate who had a successful experience as a chief executive officer of a government entity, ... the only candidate who was the executive of a prosperous Maine business."

 In the general election, LePage was backed by local Tea Party activists and faced Democratic state senator Libby Mitchell, and three independents – Eliot Cutler, Shawn Moody, and Kevin Scott.
 During the campaign, he told an audience that when he became governor, they could expect to see newspaper headlines stating, "LePage Tells Obama to Go to Hell".
 He was subsequently criticized by Libby Mitchell's campaign as being disrespectful towards the office of the president.

 With 94% of precincts reporting on the day after the election, the Bangor Daily News declared LePage the winner, carrying 38.1% of the votes.
 Independent Cutler was in second place with 36.7% of the votes (fewer than 7,500 votes behind LePage), while Democrat Mitchell was a distant third with 19%.
 Moody and Scott had 5% and 1%, respectively.
 LePage was the first popularly elected, Franco-American governor of Maine and the first Republican since John R. McKernan Jr.'s re-election in 1990.
 In his victory speech, LePage promised he would shrink government, lower taxes, decrease business regulation, and put "Maine people ahead of politics".